epinio/docs/docs/installation/other_inst_scenarios/install_epinio_on_rancher.md

 ingressClass.enabled: true
 ingressClass.isDefaultClass: true
 ports.web.redirectTo: websecure
-service.spec.loadBalancerIP: # Set this to the IP of your load balancer if you know that
+service.spec.loadBalancerIP: # Set this to the IP of your load balancer
 ```

 The [Install Epinio](../../installation/install_epinio.md#ingress-controller) page has more details.